Skip to main content

 arr.flat(Infinity); // [1, 2, 3]

-Often times we also call the map function to do some operation on elements in an array, like so:
+We also frequently call the map function to perform operations on elements in an array:

 const duplicate = (x) => [x, x];